-Course Work Required Courses: All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, 510, and 511.

-Thesis, Project, or Course-Work-Only Options Thesis: Required.
+- Minimum Semester Hours Required 34. - Course Work Required Courses: All students must take or show proficiency in three of four courses from GCLS 500, 501, 502, 503.
+They must also take or show proficiency in GCLS 504, 505, 510, and 511. - Comprehensive Examination None. - Thesis, Project, or Course-Work-Only Options Thesis: Required.
 No other options are available.
-Students must register in MIM 598 for 9 semester hours.
+Students must register in MIM 598 for 9 semester

-r (F

-Course Work Required Courses: Nine hours of MIM 455.
-All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, 510, and 511.
-In addition students must take MIM 594 for 1 hour, and 2 additional 500-level courses, MIM 551 and MIM 553 are recommended.
-Four additional hours of MIM 595 and 52 semester hours of MIM 599 are required.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required Courses: Nine hours of MIM 455.
+All students must take or show proficiency in three of four courses from GCLS 500, 501, 502, 503.
+They must also take or show proficiency in GCLS 504, 505, 506, 510, and 511.
+In addition students must take MIM 594 for 1 hour, and 2 additional 500-level courses, MIM 551, MIM 553, and MIM 560 are recommended.
+Four additional hours of MIM 595 and 52 semester hours of MIM 599 are required. - Preliminary Examination Required. - Dissertation Required.

-Dissertation Required.
 Students must earn at least 52 hours in MIM 599.

-Other Requirements During the second year of graduate study, students must conduct a satisfactory oral defense of a written research proposal that is different from their thesis subject.
+Other Requirements During the second year of graduate study, students must conduct a satisfactory oral defense of a written research proposal on their thesis subject.
 All graduate students, regardless of their means of financial support, must participate in the teaching programs of the department for one semester of each academic year.
 This requirement includes experiences in laboratory instruction, lecturing, and audiovisual presentations.